hyriver/py3dep/README.rst

 - ``deg2mpm``: For converting slope dataset from degree to meter per meter.

 You can try using Py3DEP without installing it on you system by clicking on the binder badge below the Py3DEP banner.
-A Jupyter notebook instance with the Hydrodata software stack pre-installed will be launched in your web browser and you can start coding!
+A Jupyter notebook instance with the stack pre-installed will be launched in your web browser and you can start coding!

-Please note that since Hydrodata is in early development stages, while the provided functionaities should be stable, changes in APIs are possible in new releases.
+Please note that since this project is in early development stages, while the provided functionalities should be stable, changes in APIs are possible in new releases.
 But we appreciate it if you give this project a try and provide feedback.
 Contributions are most welcome.

 Moreover, requests for additional functionalities can be submitted via